Optional OVA Configuration

 To determine which version of Ubuntu is running:

-1. Use SSH to log in to the virtual appliance CLI.
+1. Use SSH to log in to the virtual appliance command line interface (CLI).

 On Windows machines, you can use PuTTY.